-Marking - The descriptive name, identification number, instructions, cautions, weight, specification, or UN marks or combinations thereof, required on outer packaging of hazardous materials.
+Marking - The descriptive name, identification number, instructions, cautions, weight, specification, or UN marks or combinations thereof, required by this subchapter on outer packaging of hazardous materials.

 Mixture - A material composed of more than one chemical compound or element.

 Name of contents - The proper shipping name as specified in Sec.
 172.101.